Alipotpot-Rei/Chess-Games-Analysis-with-Power-BI/README.md

         * Popularity of different openings
         * Impact of time control on game results
         * Impact of playing white pieces on game results
-    * Use Power BI's features to create interactive dashboards with slicer.
+    * Use Power BI's features to create interactive dashboard with slicer.
 * **Key Metrics and Analysis:**
     * Player win rates
     * Opening success rates (White vs. Black)